Which of the following statements about exotoxins is generally fa... | Study Prep in Pearson+

 1

 Step 1: Understand what exotoxins are.
-Exotoxins are toxic proteins secreted by bacteria that can cause damage to the host by targeting specific cells or systems.
+Exotoxins are toxic proteins secreted by bacteria into their surrounding environment, not structural components of the bacterial cell wall.

-Step 2: Review the characteristics of exotoxins.
-They are generally proteins, secreted actively by both Gram-positive and Gram-negative bacteria, and often have specific targets and effects within the host.
+Step 2: Review the characteristics of exotoxins: they are proteins, can be heat-inactivated, and are produced by both Gram-positive and Gram-negative bacteria.

-Step 3: Consider the heat stability of exotoxins.
-Unlike endotoxins, exotoxins are usually heat-labile, meaning they are sensitive to heat and can be denatured or inactivated by it.
+Step 3: Recognize that exotoxins cause specific symptoms based on their mechanism of action, such as neurotoxins or enterotoxins targeting specific tissues.

-Step 4: Analyze the given statements.
-The statement claiming exotoxins are typically heat-stable and resistant to denaturation contradicts the known property that exotoxins are heat-labile.
+Step 4: Identify the false statement by comparing it to the known facts: exotoxins are not part of the bacterial cell wall and are not released only upon cell lysis; that description fits endotoxins instead.

-Step 5: Conclude that the false statement is the one about exotoxins being heat-stable, as this is not generally true for exotoxins.
+Step 5: Conclude that the false statement is the one claiming exotoxins are part of the bacterial cell wall and released only upon cell lysis.

 Watch next